By now, we should all have worked on persuasive techniques.

-Persuasive techniques can be super annoying to study and memorise.
+Persuasive techniques can be super annoying to study and memorize.

-But the best thing you can do is choose a couple of your favourites (especially the five we’ve described for you) and stick with them.
+But the best thing you can do is choose a couple of your favorites (especially the five we’ve described for you) and stick with them.

 Once you’ve accomplished these five, you’ll be smashing out the rest of the techniques in no time.